 With LSST first light expected in 2020, and the LSST operations phase starting in 2022, now is the time to undertake the final planning for the initial LSST observing strategy.
 While the existing candidate baseline survey strategy has been primarily defined by the LSST Project, the final planning must be undertaken hand-in-hand with the community.
 There are no specific limitations on what kind of science programs will be considered, except that the four primary LSST science themes (for a brief introduction, please see ls.st/os9) must remain the cornerstones of the LSST survey.

 We seek science-driven input for observing strategy properties such as:

 The LSST Project is soliciting white papers to help plan these aspects of the LSST survey strategy.

 Details are provided in the Call for White Papers on LSST Cadence Optimization available here http://ls.st/doc-28382

-The deadline for white paper submission is November 30, 2018.
+The deadline for white paper submission is November 30, 2018, at 11:59pm Pacific Standard Time.
 For submission details, please see Call above.

 An open, searchable resource for asking questions is available on LSST Community,

 http://community.lsst.org/c/sci/survey-strategy Team members will monitor and respond in a timely manner to questions posted there.

 In addition, there is a mailing list available (email: lsst-survey-strategy at lists.lsst.org) to contact the survey strategy team in case of specific questions and/or concerns.
 Messages posted to the mailing list are broadcasted to the survey strategy team and archived.
 The same list will be used for white paper submission.